an-pankajpatil/angular-pascal-triangle/README.md

 # Run The Project

 To directly run the project, just open the index.html file from the dist folder in any browser.
-Just input the number of rows you want to display in text box and prese Go button.
+Just input the number of rows you want to display in text box and prese the Show Triangle button.

 # Source File